 It was built in 1782 for royals, and to this day, it’s still used for important ceremonies.
 Be sure to dress appropriately by keeping your arms and legs covered and ensuring your clothing is tidy.

 If you have more time, then head from the Grand Palace right to Wat Pho.
 It involves lots of walking, but it’s worth it.
 King Rama I, built this temple, the oldest in Bangkok.
 It has always been regarded as a place for healing and once served as Thailand’s first college of sorts.

-Today, it is most known for hosting the Temple of the Reclining Buddha where a massive statue that is so expansive, you can only appreciate it in sections.
+Today, it is most known for hosting the Temple of the Reclining Buddha where a massive statue that is so expansive, that you can only appreciate it in sections.
 Encrusted with precious gems and riddled with other symbolic features, it is truly humbling to discover.

 - Wat Arun

-Another historic and iconic temple complex, Wat Arun dates back to ancient times when the battles waged on between Siam and Burma.
+Another historic and iconic temple complex, Wat Arun dates back to ancient times when the battles were waged between Siam and Burma.
 It was once Ayutthaya which was levelled to the ground but the survivors, directed by General Taksin built Wat Arun, meaning ‘Temple of the Dawn’ in its place.
-The best time to see it is right before sunset as the sun melts right into Chao Praya River.
+The best time to see it is right before sunset as the sun melts right into the Chao Praya River.

 - Wat Suthat